 Several panes with

-additional views and information on the selected category.
+additional views and information about the selected category.

 Depending on the

-that you have installed, the items on the menu bar may vary.
+XNC applications that you have installed, the items on the menu bar might

 The menu bar contains

 Flows tab—Provides access to flow entries and flow

 Manager tab—Provides access to paths and policies for Topology

 Independent Forwarding (TIF).

 lists the current slice that you are in.
 If no slices have been configured, or